 Cross the long Orowaiti River bridge just north of town, the turn left down Utopia Road and then right down Garveys Road.
 This eliminates a few kilometres of highway riding.

-At SH67, turn left and continue northwest to Waimangaroa, 17km from town.
+At SH67, turn left and continue northeast to Waimangaroa, 17km from Westport.
 There is a coffee cart selling delicious homemade pies and muffins set back from the intersection in the middle of Waimangaroa – the point at which this ride terminates and joins with the Old Ghost Roundabout.

 Waimangaroa is a key location in the must-read local historical-fiction trilogy, The Denniston Rose.
 (This area has some seriously fascinating history, and these books certainly bring it to life!)